chadac/golang/src/cmd/compile/abi-internal.md

 into an array typically requires a computed offset, which generally isn’t possible with registers.
-Arrays in general are rare in function signatures (only 0.7% of functions in the Go 1.15 standard library and 0.2% in kubelet).
+Arrays in general are rare in function signatures (only 0.7% of functions in the Golang 1.15 standard library and 0.2% in kubelet).
 We considered allowing array fields to be passed on the stack while the rest of an argument’s fields are passed in registers, but this creates the same problems as other large structs if the callee takes